Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 Finally, open the main `App.js` file located at `/src/App.js`.
 Highlight everything in this file and delete it, saving the empty file, ready to be populated with your new routing demo code.

-Your project still contains a few default files, components and assets, but don't worry about them for now as they’re not doing any harm just sitting there and they’re not currently being loaded anyway.
+Your project still contains a few default files, components, and assets, but don't worry about them for now as they’re not doing any harm just sitting there and they’re not currently being loaded anyway.

 ## Adding Project Dependencies

-You’ll create and edit the files you need to get your project running, but first you need to add a couple of dependencies to your project.
+Create and edit the files you need to get your project running, but first you need to add a couple of dependencies to your project.

 ### Bring React Router Onboard